 Exterior wall cladding has transformed into something both functional and unique.
 In the past, bricks were known as the gold standard for cladding.
 Nowadays, though, architects have come up with ways to make the color palette, materials, and other visual elements more versatile.
-Exterior cladding can be made from a variety of different materials, but you also need to know which ones are the best choices.
+Exterior cladding for houses can be made from a variety of different materials, but you also need to know which ones are the best choices.
 Here is a list of the ten outstanding exterior wall cladding ideas for your home.

 Bricks